stepzen-dev/snippets/rest/pagination/README.md

 ## PAGE_NUMBER pagination

-A REST API using PAGE_NUMBER pagination typically takes arguments of a page size and page number and returns a list of values and metadata indicating the total number of pages.
+A REST API using the PAGE_NUMBER style pagination typically takes two arguments,  page size and page number, and returns a list of values and metadata indicating the total number of pages.
 The response layout varies, but is similar to:
 ```json